carmenbianca/report-liferay/plan.md

 describes the project in full.
 This section details the context of the project.

 Liferay is the *ordering party* (client, Dutch: opdrachtgever) of the project.
-Matija Šuklje is the stakeholder personified.
+Matija Šuklje is the ordering party personified.
 The ordering party:

 - describes the problem;
 - provides resources to investigate the problem;